 During the cycling race

 11. Riding in a large group: Tucking yourself away in a big group could be the difference between being a hero or zero in the final sprint.
-This is the time to conserve energy for attacks and sprints so maximize the benefits of having others protecting you from the wind.
+This is the time to conserve energy for attacks and sprints, so maximize the benefits of having others protecting you from the wind.

 13. Eating/ drinking in the pack: This is not easy and may require some practice.
-Eating, drinking and taking gels at high speed while surrounded by dozens of other riders is a bit of an art form.
+Eating, drinking, and taking gels at high speed while surrounded by dozens of other riders is a bit of an art form.
 So practice doing this with some friends or club members if possible.

-16. Surviving attacks: Before a breakaway gets established there might be several attacks you must survive.
+16. Surviving attacks: Before a breakaway gets established, there might be several attacks you must survive.
 This is another good reason to try to maintain a position in the top 20, so you will be more alive to an attempted breakaway.

 18. Separate yourself from the bunch: If you attack, then give it 100%.
 Don’t be looking behind you constantly.
 Put your heart and soul into it and try to limit your attempted breakaway to one attempt.
 If somebody breaks with you, then share the pacing workload.

 20. Eating and drinking during breakaways: You work so much harder during a solo breakaway or in a smaller group.
-If you are close to the finish then you will also be focusing on tactical moves to beat the other breakaway riders.
+If you are close to the finish, you will also be focusing on tactical moves to beat the other breakaway riders.
 So it is easy to forget to hydrate and eat enough.
 Don’t fall into this trap.